 Developing countries are also more disproportionately affected by hot days and high temperatures.
 Heat stress is becoming an increasing burden due to the onset of climate change.

-Cooling and refrigeration have many useful and critical applications like food storage and preservation of medicines and vaccines.
+Cooling and refrigeration have many valuable and critical applications, like food storage and preservation of medicines and vaccines.

-At work, adequate cooling, especially in hot countries, can lead to increased productivity and contribute to a country’s economic growth.
+Adequate cooling at work, especially in hot countries, can increase productivity and contribute to a country’s economic growth.

 On days with average temperatures above 65°F, people start to turn on their air conditioners.
-Hydrofluorocarbons (HCFs), a common refrigerant used in airconditioning is 10 thousand times more powerful than CO2 in causing global warming.
-HCFs also accounts for about 20% of climate pollution by 2050.
+Hydrofluorocarbons (HCFs), a common refrigerant used in air conditioning, are ten thousand times more powerful than CO2 in causing global warming.
+HCFs also account for about 20% of climate pollution by 2050.

-K-CEP is partnering with 44 developing countries worldwide and sets up a program with its funding partners to support the Kigali Amendment of the Montreal Protocol.
-The Kigali Amendment, which took effect on 1 January 2019, will phase down the use of hydrofluorocarbons (HFCs), a potent global warming causing gas and a common refrigerant.
+K-CEP is partnering with 44 developing countries worldwide and is setting up a program with its funding partners to support the Kigali Amendment of the Montreal Protocol.
+The Kigali Amendment, which took effect on 1 January 2019, will phase down the use of hydrofluorocarbons (HFCs), a potent global warming-causing gas and a common refrigerant.

 According to their website, 17 foundations and individuals have pledged $51 million to help increase the energy efficiency of cooling in developing countries.

-The program recognises the need to extend access to cooling to developing countries by supporting locally-owned cooling solutions.
-Making cooling energy efficient is a huge task and would require continuous funding and support.
+The program recognises the need to extend access to cooling to developing countries by supporting locally owned cooling solutions.
+Making cooling energy efficient is a huge task that would require continuous funding and support.

-It will also allow savings of $2.9 trillion by 2050 from electricity generation and distribution costs.
-And an investment of $1 trillion could increase GDP by 3.5%, decrease global carbon emissions, and created millions of job.
-One of the ways to transition to climate-friendly refrigerants is through upholding the Kigali Amendment to the Montreal Protocol, the report says.
+It will also allow savings of $2.9 trillion from electricity generation and distribution costs by 2050.
+An investment of $1 trillion could increase GDP by 3.5%, decrease global carbon emissions, and create millions of jobs.
+The report says one way to transition to climate-friendly refrigerants is by upholding the Kigali Amendment to the Montreal Protocol.

-Practical ways that countries can implement the Kigali Amendment is to apply a minimum efficiency-performance standard, energy-efficient labelling, and promoting building codes that lower the use of refrigerants and mechanical cooling.
+Countries can implement the Kigali Amendment by applying a minimum efficiency-performance standard, promoting energy-efficient labelling, and reducing the use of refrigerants and mechanical cooling through building codes.

 To view the entire report, click the button below: